MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 1. Verify that your system meets the [requirements](#requirements) described below.
 If needed, install the [.NET framework 4.6](https://www.microsoft.com/download/details.aspx?id=48137).
 2. [Download SetupDiag](https://go.microsoft.com/fwlink/?linkid=870142).
 3. If your web browser asks what to do with the file, choose **Save**.
 By default, the file will be saved to your **Downloads** folder.
 You can also save it to a different location if desired by using **Save As**.
 4. When SetupDiag has finished downloading, open the folder where you downloaded the file.
-By default, this is your **Downloads** folder, which is displayed in File Explorer under **Quick access** in the left navigation pane.
+By default, this folder is the **Downloads** folder, which is displayed in File Explorer under **Quick access** in the left navigation pane.
 5. Double-click the **SetupDiag** file to run it.
 Click **Yes** if you are asked to approve running the program.
     - Double-clicking the file to run it will automatically close the command window when SetupDiag has completed its analysis.
 If you wish to keep this window open instead, and review the messages that you see, run the program by typing **SetupDiag** at the command prompt instead of double-clicking it.
 You will need to change directories to the location of SetupDiag to run it this way.
 6. A command window will open while SetupDiag diagnoses your computer.
-Wait for this to finish.
+Wait for this process to finish.
 7. When SetupDiag finishes, two files will be created in the same folder where you double-clicked SetupDiag.
 One is a configuration file, the other is a log file.
 8. Use Notepad to open the log file: **SetupDiagResults.log**.
 9. Review the information that is displayed.
-If a rule was matched, this can tell you why the computer failed to upgrade, and potentially how to fix the problem.
+If a rule was matched, this information can tell you why the computer failed to upgrade, and potentially how to fix the problem.
 See the [Text log sample](#text-log-sample) below.

 For instructions on how to run the tool in offline mode and with more advanced options, see the [Parameters](#parameters) and [Examples](#examples) sections below.